GalaxyEClinical/CdashIgAppInfo/README.md

  ### Project Goals:
  To streamline the adoption of CDASHIG V2.2 standards

-### Comprehensive Informatrion about this project is avaialbe on our landing page .
+### Comprehensive Informatrion about this project is avaialbe on our landing page
 It covers the following topics:

-## Project Maturity:
-Beta software.
-We anticiplate a stable release in Q4 2022

-## Open Source License:
-Apache 2.0
+- Overview
+- Features
+- Design
+- Implementation
+- Installation
+- Contribute
+- Contact

 ### Users:
 - Pharmaceutical Companies